purpleteam-labs/purpleteam-docs/local/local-setup.md

 # purpleteam (CLI)

-Details on installing the purpleteam (CLI) dependencies, configuring and running can be found [here](https://github.com/purpleteam-labs/purpleteam)
+Details on installing the purpleteam CLI, configuring and running can be found [here](https://github.com/purpleteam-labs/purpleteam)

 <br>

-Once completed the `local` set-up, head to the [workflow](/local/local-workflow) page to get all of the purpleteam components running `local`ly.
+Once completed the `local` set-up, head to the [workflow](../local/local-workflow.md) page to get all of the purpleteam components running `local`ly.